No. 1 Georgia holds off South Carolina

 However, it never got closer.

-The Bulldogs’ defense held the Gamecocks to three second-half points, enabling the No. 1 team in the College Football Playoff rankings to beat the Gamecocks 24-10 Saturday at Sanford Stadium.
+The Bulldogs’ defense held the Gamecocks to three second-half points, enabling the No. 1 team in the College Football Playoff rankings to move to 9-0, 6-0 in conference play heading into this Saturday’s huge game at Auburn.

+“That’s a good team over there,” said sophomore defensive back J.R.
+Reed, who accounted for one of Georgia’s two interceptions.

+“We expect teams to make plays, but it’s all about how we respond and we responded well.”

 The freshman completed 16 of 22 passes for 196 yards.
 Georgia, which rushed for 242 yards, got 102 from Nick Chubb and 81 from Sony Michel.